 From your plan administrator, you need distribution/rollover paperwork for your former employer.
 After you have opened your rollover IRA at Alphavest we can assist you in completing this paperwork with your new account information.
 An Alphavest advisor is available to walk you through this process.

-What is the difference between fee-only and fee-based advisors?
+What is the difference between fee-only?

 Alphavest is a fee ONLY advisor, sanctioned by the National Association of Professional Financial Advisors (NAPFA).
 This means we operate in a “No Conflicts of Interest” zone.
 We sell no products nor do we receive any compensation from any investment companies to use their products.
 The latter is true for fee-BASED advisors.